roshnirodrigues/Sales-Performance-Analysis/README.md

 ### Overall Sales Analysis Page

 Focuses on revenue trends, profit behaviour, and discount usage across regions and categories.
-It establishes context by showing that sales growth has been steady while profitability remains inconsistent.
+It shows that sales growth has been steady while profitability remains inconsistent.

 ---